connext/documentation/docs/Integration/SystemOverview/faq.md

 ### Is Connext live on mainnet?

 Yes!
-You can see the live status of the network on the community-built [Connext Explorer](connextscan.io/).
+You can see the live status of the network on the community-built [Connext Explorer](https://connextscan.io/).

 ### Where can I try Connext?

 There are a number of projects and protocols building on top of Connext.
 We expect to have a community-maintained list of them soon .
-For now, we recommend checking out [xPollinate](https://xpollinate.io), a simple UI for bridging across chains.
+For now, we recommend checking out the [Connext Bridge](https://bridge.connext.network), a simple UI for bridging across chains.